Experts in Compensation Plan Design

 • Outlining of goals and expectations

-• Review of business goals and impact of this role on those goals
+• Assessment of impact of this role on those goals

 • Role clarification